Yellow (Coldplay song): Legacy

 The song is regarded as a career-making record by Rolling Stone magazine and has since been considered the centrepiece of the Parachutes album.
 Martin Roach claimed in his book Coldplay: Nobody Said It Was Easy that although "Shiver" earned the band their first UK Top 40 single, it was "Yellow" that changed "everything"; he also mentioned how the track "exemplifies much of what made [them] popular".
 In a 20th-anniversary article, The Independent credited the song for altering the course of 21st-century rock, given how it was responsible for beginning Coldplay's trajectory as one of the biggest bands in the world.
 Similarly, the Rock and Roll Hall of Fame included "Yellow" on their "Songs That Shaped Rock and Roll" list for being one of the most successful and important recordings in music, while Barry Walters from Spin magazine noted that Coldplay is still known in the United States for their "surprise smash".
-The track is considered one of the best from the 2000s decade by Pitchfork and The Guardian, being also listed amongst the best of all-time by NME on their 2014 list.
+The track is considered one of the best from the 2000s decade by Pitchfork, being also listed amongst the best of all time by NME on their 2014 list.
 In the same year, the song was featured in Richard Linklater's film Boyhood.
-In 2019, Billboard ranked the song number two on their list of the 50 greatest Coldplay songs, and in 2021, American Songwriter ranked the song number three on their list of the 10 greatest Coldplay songs.
+In 2020, NME ranked "Yellow" the number one greatest among a list of all 142 Coldplay songs (up to that point); and in 2021, American Songwriter ranked the song number three on their list of the 10 greatest Coldplay songs.
+The Savannah Bananas exhibition baseball team has played "Yellow" after the eighth inning of every game since 2023.